Sharie De Castro

-Sharie De Castro (born 31 December 1991) is a Virgin Islander beauty pageant titleholder and politician.
+Sharie De Castro (born 31 December 1990) is a Virgin Islander beauty pageant titleholder and politician.
 She was crowned Miss British Virgin Islands 2012 and represented the British Virgin Islands in the 2013 Miss Universe pageant.
 She is an At-large representative for the House of Assembly of the British Virgin Islands, a position that she has held since the 2019 general election.
-She is the current Minister for Education, Culture, Youth Affairs, Fisheries and Agriculture.
+She is the current Minister for Education, Youth Affairs and Sports.

 Early life

 Sharie is a graduate of Texas Christian University.
 She's a member of Delta Sigma Theta sorority.
 She was employed at Elmore Stoutt High School.